 - The appeal process that is available

 - The domestic arbitration legislative framework: how it can be used to improve the efficiency of dispute resolution

 - Issues of proof in complex disputes, focusing on delay and disruption claims.

 Intended learning outcomes

-- Have an advanced and integrated understanding of the legal, commercial and technical aspects which lead to disputes in construction projects
+- interpret and explain the legal, commercial and technical aspects which lead to disputes in construction projects

-- Be familiar with, be able to critically reflect on, and be confident in applying, means of resolving construction disputes
+- critically reflect on, and be confident in applying, means of resolving construction disputes

-- Be able to demonstrate the analytical and communication skills required to independently investigate, examine and synthesise existing and emerging legal issues relating to dispute resolution in construction projects.
+- investigate, examine and synthesise existing and emerging legal issues relating to dispute resolution in construction projects.